Skip to main content

 2. Define the Inductive Hypothesis

-Because we've shown our base case to be true, let's assume tha for the recursive structures (the left subtree L and the right subtree R), treeSum is correct.
+Because we've shown our base case to be true, let's assume tha for the recursiv structures (the left subtree L and the right subtree R), treeSum is correct.
 Just like how in induction we can use these nuggets of information to help us prove our inductive step, we can do the same to help us solve the SML function.

 3. Assume the Inductive Hypothesis to Show the Inductive Step.